tupatros/igitabo.github.io/index.md

-   # Igitabo cy' Indirimbo – Support
+# Igitabo cy’ Indirimbo – Support

-   Welcome!
-   For help, contact: your@email.com

-   **FAQ:**
+Welcome to the support page for **Igitabo cy’ Indirimbo**!

+**About the App:**
+Igitabo cy’ Indirimbo is a modern hymnbook app that helps you search, read, and favorite Christian songs anytime, anywhere.

+---

+## Contact

+For help or feedback, email us at: [tupatros1@gmail.com](mailto:tupatros1@gmail.com)

+---

+## FAQ

-   - How do I favorite a song?
+**How do I favorite a song?**
 Tap the star icon on the song page.

-   - How do I contact support?
+**How do I contact support?**
 Email us or use the in-app contact form.

-   **Privacy Policy:** [Link to your privacy policy]
+---

+## Privacy Policy

+Read our privacy policy here: [Privacy Policy](https://your-privacy-policy-link.com)

+---

+Thank you for using Igitabo cy’ Indirimbo!